SanderLoman/rust-p2p/CONTRIBUTING.md

 1. Fork the repository and clone it locally.
 2. Add an "upstream" branch to track the main Contower repository.
 3. Create a new feature branch for your task.
-4. Ensure you sign your commits.
+4. We encourage you to sign your commits.
 See [Signing Commits](https://help.github.com/en/github/authenticating-to-github/about-commit-signature-verification) for more information.
 5. Push your changes and submit a pull request.

 ## Code of Conduct